- Funding Programmes

 The EIC Accelerator is intended as a funding instrument for small and medium-sized enterprises that meet the SME criteria.
 Start-ups and young companies as well as natural persons are also eligible to apply.
-For an SME to be eligible, it must be established in an EU Member State, or in a Horizon 2020 associated country.
-In the EIC Accelerator, only individual companies that apply for a project as a company are funded.
+For an SME to be eligible to apply, it must be established in an EU Member State, or in a Horizon 2020 associated country.
+Only individual companies that submit a project application as a company will be funded.

-A prerequisite for funding in the EIC Accelerator is a high-risk idea with high market potential and a high degree of innovation.
-Therefore, it should be a disruptive innovation that involves a complete restructuring or disruption of existing, traditional business models, products, technologies or services.
+A prerequisite for funding in the EIC Accelerator is a high-risk idea with a high market potential and degree of innovation.
+Therefore, it should be a disruptive innovation that involves a complete restructuring of existing, traditional business models, products, technologies or services.
 Both technical and non-technical innovations, such as social innovations or innovations in the service sector, are supported.

 For example, the programme can promote the following activities:

 Other types of activities that bring innovations to investment readiness and maturity for market launch are also eligible.